christopherkang/blog/_posts/2020-12-24-qsharp-advent-calendar.md

 Christopher Kang, CS @ UW + Technical Intern @ PNNL

 ## Foreword
-Mariia asked me to contribute to the Q# Advent calendar, so what better than molecular simulations?!
-With a little bit of math and theoretical chemistry, we can understand the life of a molecule.
+Molecular simulation has been described as ["Quantum's killer app"](https://cen.acs.org/articles/95/i43/Chemistry-quantum-computings-killer-app.html).
+The hope is, with quantum algorithms and a bit of math, we can understand the hidden lives of molecules.

 [Andrew’s intro](https://ahelwer.ca/post/2019-12-21-quantum-chemistry/) to the core concepts of Hamiltonian simulation was fantastic, and I wanted to provide an add-on that discusses more in-depth material on the theoretical chemistry foundations, quantum circuits, and open problems.